mysterious-ben/Titanic/README.md

 **Very briefly on the results:**
 - Random Forests, Boosted Trees, Logistic GAM, Logistic Local and SVM show comparable out-of-sample performance.
 - The classifier for the Kaggle submission is a classifier stacking Logistic Regression, Random Forests, Boosted Trees, Logistic Local and SVM, with the weights minimizing a cross-validated normalized deviance loss function.
-- The current score on Kaggle: 0.78
+- The current score on Kaggle: 0.799
 - The main area to improve: feature engineering
 - More details: see the folder "run"

 ## Installation
-Painful //Todo: Add installation description
+Currently unavailable
+Todo: Make a package [long-term]